 15. Mill’s Trident

 Mill’s Trident suggests that “in any argument, there are only three possibilities (being wrong, being partially wrong, or being wholly correct), and every possibility is improved or strengthened by freedom of speech and inquiry”.
 It was coined by free speech lawyer Greg Lukianof who uses it to illustrate an observation by John Stuart Mill.
-Is it the most powerful of arguments on freedom of speech?
+Is it the most powerful of arguments for freedom of speech?
 I’ve answered this question in an essay about Mill’s Trident.

 Chmess is a term coined by philosopher Daniel C. Dennett in his essay of the same name.
 It’s also a board game of his own invention.
 “Chmess,” he writes, “is just like chess except that the king can move two squares in any direction, not one”.
 Dennett argues that many modern philosophical endeavours are just as pointless as writing scientific papers about this new game nobody plays.
 No doubt, it can be done.
 But is it meaningful work to be doing?
 I’ve tried to solve this conundrum by consolidating it with David Graeber’s concept of bullshit jobs.